 - Use a medium or medium large saucepan.
 The oats will need some room to expand.

 STEP THREE: Bring to a Boil, Reduce to a Simmer.

-- Let the oats simmer for about 20 minutes to start.
+- Let the oats simmer on medium-low heat for about 20 minutes to start.
 You don’t need to babysit them.
 Simply stir the oats every now and then to make sure they aren’t sticking to the bottom and to remind yourself how delicious this bowl of steel cut oatmeal is going to be.

 STEP FOUR: Choose Your Texture.